Quick Summary

 Step 5: Create Blade Templates

-There are various pages for which you need to create the Blade templates.
+There are various pages for which you need to create and use Blade templates.
 Here is the code for each of the required blade templates:

 Here’s a simple and responsive image upload form: